JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Observations Analysis

 For each one of the galaxies in the parent sample, we visually check the color maps produced by its NIRCam F150W, F182M and F210M images, which probe rest-frame light at $\sim$ 3000, 4000 and 4500 \AA, respectively.
 This wavelength range, i.e. around the 4000 \AA\ break, is chosen because it contains key information about stellar-population properties, especially stellar ages \citep[e.g.,][]{Bruzual1983,Kauffmann2003}.
 Our visual identification finds 37 (out of 301) galaxies having substructures with distinct F150W/F182M/F210M colors.
 As Figure \ref{fig:size_mass} shows, these 37 galaxies are at the massive end of our JEMS parent sample, i.e. the majority of them have stellar masses $>10^9 M_\sun$, which is expected because the visual selection is biased toward bright substructures in relatively bright galaxies.
 Among 36 galaxies in the parent sample with masses $>10^{9.5}M_\sun$, 22 of them are visually identified to have substructures, corresponding to a fraction of $61\pm17\%$.
 Interestingly, at face value this fraction is in quantitative agreement with earlier HST studies of the fraction of galaxies with UV clumps at slightly lower redshifts $2.5<z<3$ \citep[e.g.,][]{Shibuya2016,Sattari2023}.
 While we caution that the methods used to identify clumps can significantly affect the results, we defer more detailed investigation of this impact to a future work with larger samples and more uniform selection methods.

-Our analysis finds that the 37 galaxies with visually identified substructures have diverse spatially resolved stellar populations, representing different stages of galaxy structural transformations.
-This motivates this and upcoming papers in this series, where we address different physical mechanisms associated with those different stages of structural transformations.
-In this first paper, we only focus on a group of 6 galaxies whose basic information is present in Table \ref{tab:basic_info}.
+As Figure \ref{fig:vs_example} shows, our analysis finds that the 37 galaxies with visually identified substructures have diverse spatially resolved stellar populations, representing different stages of galaxy structural transformations.
+This motivates this and upcoming papers in this series, where we address relervant physical mechanisms associated with those different stages of structural transformations.

+In this first paper, we only focus on a group of 6 galaxies whose main characteristic is to have a bright and red (at rest-frame $\sim$ 4000 \AA) stellar core which we refer to as C1 in the following.
+C1 is close to the center of stellar-light distribution, and it is often accompanied by additional off-center, minor clumpy substructures (named as C2 and C3, if present).
 Figure \ref{fig:poststamps} and \ref{fig:poststamps_cont} show their 23-filter cutouts.

-In each one of the 6 galaxies, there is a bright and red (at rest-frame $\sim$ 4000 \AA) clumpy substructure, which we refer to as C1.
-C1 is always close to the center of stellar-light distribution, accompanied by additional off-center, minor clumpy substructures (named as C2 and C3, if present).
 Our analysis below shows that C1 is more massive than what one would expect from a single collapse due to the Toomre instability, and has a star formation history (SFH) that shows a recent major star-formation episode started $\sim0.5-1$ Gyr ago that peaked at $\sim0.1-0.3$ Gyr prior to the time of observation.
 The formation of the stellar core C1 and its impact, if any, on star formation will be the main focus of this paper.

+Finally, we note that in the future, instead of using visual selection, we will use a more uniform selection method to study resolved properties of the more general population of galaxies at $3 < z < 4.5$ with deep JADES NIRCam imaging.